ctruillet/thot/README.md

 THOT project (with Compagnie Jean Séraphin)

 ## Execute
 Run *thot.jar*.
-The generated files are located in the *data* folder.
+The generated files are located in the *data/dd-MM-yyyy_H.mm.ss* folder.